 The European Profiling Grid, or EPG, is a framework with descriptors spanning six ‘development phases’ in a language teacher’s professional evolution.

-The descriptors cover four key areas:
+The descriptors in the Profiling Grid cover four key areas:

 - Qualifications, teacher training, and experience

-- Core competencies:
+- Core competences:

 - methodology – knowledge & skills

 - ‘Enabling skills’, such as language awareness, intercultural competence and the ability to use digital media.

 The e-Grid website, which contains the EPG descriptors in electronic form, is the best and easiest way to use the EPG.
 It enables teachers, teacher trainers and managers to carry out assessments online.
 More details about the e-Grid can be found here